Jackson State Community College

 Jackson State Community College is a public community college in Jackson, Tennessee.
 It is governed by the Tennessee Board of Regents and offers associate degrees in arts, science, and applied science programs.
 It has the largest enrollment of any college in Jackson.

+Jackson State has branch campuses in Lexington, Tennessee, Savannah, Tennessee, and Trenton, Tennessee.
+It is also home to six sports teams: Men's Basketball, Women's Basketball, Women's Volleyball, Men's Cross Country, Baseball, and Softball.